ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 ember generate modifier play-when
 ```

-In this modifier, we'll take an argument that specifies whether we should be playing or paused.
+The modifier takes 1 argument, a Boolean that specifies if we should call the element's `play` or `pause` method.

 ```js {data-filename="app/modifiers/play-when.js"}
 import { modifier } from "ember-modifier";